1941 Michigan Intercollegiate Athletic Association football season: Alma

 The 1941 Alma Scots football team represented Alma College of Alma, Michigan.
-In their sixth year under head coach Gordon MacDonald, the Scots compiled a 6–0–1 record (4–0–1 against MIAA opponents), won the MIAA championshpi, and outscored opponents by a total of 131 to 19.
+In their sixth year under head coach Gordon MacDonald, the Scots compiled a 6–0–1 record (4–0–1 against MIAA opponents), won the MIAA championship, and outscored opponents by a total of 131 to 19.

 Four Alma players were named to the All-Michigan Intercollegiate Athletic Association football team; quarterback Robert Kirby; end Keith Carey; tackle Edward Baklarz; and guard James Hicks.

+Alma was ranked at No. 258 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 Albion

 The 1941 Albion Britons football team represented Albion College of Albion, Michigan.
 In their 19th year under head coach Dale R. Sprankle, the Britons compiled a 3–4–1 record (3–0–1 against MIAA opponents), finished in second place in the MIAA, and were outscored by a total of 118 to 52.
 The game between Albion and Hillsdale marked the 50th anniversary of the first football game between the schools, which was also the first football game in the MIAA.

 Albion tackle Robert Fles was selected as a first-team player on the 1941 All-Star M.I.A.A. football team.

+Albion was ranked at No. 457 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 Hope

 The 1941 Hope Flying Dutchmen football team represented Hope College of Hope, Michigan.
 In their 11th year under head coach Bud Hinga, the Dutchmen compiled a 3–2–3 record (2–1–2 against MIAA opponents), finished in third place in the MIAA, and were outscored by a total of 36 to 35.

 Three Hope players were selected as first-team players on the 1941 All-Star M.I.A.A. football team: halfback Don Defouw; center William Tappen; and tackle Martin Bekken.

+Hope was ranked at No. 501 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.

 Kalamazoo

 The 1941 Kalamazoo Hornets football team represented Kalamazoo College of Kalamazoo, Michigan.
 In their 17th and final year under head coach Chester S. Barnard, the Hornets compiled a 5–2–1 record (2–2–1 against MIAA opponents), finished in fourth place in the MIAA, and outscored opponents by a total of 68 to 38.

+Kalamazoo was ranked at No. 467 (out of 681 teams) in the final rankings under the Litkenhous Difference by Score System.